aniravi24/aniravi24.github.io/pages/posts/software-engineering-in-the-early-days-of-a-product.md

 ---
-title: Software Engineering in the Early Days of a Product
+title: Software engineering in the early days of a product
 author: Ani Ravi
 date: 2022-06-24
 tag: Engineering, Technology